Deamoner/privyfilter/README.md

 ```

 ## EndGoal API:
+   - privyfilter.processDir(srcPath, dstPath) - analyze all photos for demographics in srcdirect, if dstdirect - generate the balanced dataset)
+   - privyfilter.processOne(srcPath, dstPath) - analyze photo and suggest demographics of balanced photo dataset - if dstpath then generate
+   - privyfilter.generatePhoto(srcPhoto, demographic, dstPath) - generate a photo from the original with the demographic params specified
    - privyfilter.findFaces(imgpath, demographics=false) or privyfilter.findFaces(cv2 object)
     - returns array of faces and can include demographics.
    - privyfilter.scrubFaces(imgPath) or privyfilter.scrubFaces(cv2 object)